HitkoDev/breeze/readme.txt

 =  Where can I get support for Breeze? =

 You can get your questions answered on the WordPress support forums.
-If you are a Cloudways customer, please feel free to start a discussion on [Cloudways Community Forums] (https://community.cloudways.com/).
+If you are a Cloudways customer, please feel free to start a discussion on <a href="https://community.cloudways.com/">Cloudways community forums</a>.

 == Changelog ==